savin2001/first-angular-tutorial-project/README.md

 ## Are you interested

-If so, check out Angular docs for the comprehensive tutorial about this shopping cart project.
+If so, check out Angular docs for the comprehensive tutorial about this shopping cart project Click [here] (https://my-first-angular-tutorial.netlify.app/) to view the site.

 ##